 Table 14-14: Mineral Resource Statement, Serra

-2) The Qualified Person for the estimate is Kevin Gunesch, PE, of GRE.
+2) The Qualified Persons for the estimate are Kevin Gunesch, PE, and Hamid Samari QP-MMSA of GRE.

 3) Mineral Resources are inclusive of Mineral Reserves; Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.